TubaApollo/Wotaku-Test/docs/websites.md

 outline: 1
 ---

-::: danger NSFW warning
+::: warning Before we start
-Almost all the sites feature erotic/mature content, so proceed with caution.
+- Almost all the sites feature erotic/mature content, so proceed with caution.
+- A lot of the websites have their own app.
+We don't recommend these apps even though the websites are listed here.
+- If a section is not worth ranking, then the websites will be sorted alphabetically.
 :::

 ![](/banner/wanime.webp)